 There have been subsequent alterations to this surviving building which has been renovated in recent years as the result of two apparently deliberately lit fires, in 1978 and 1988.

-The George Hotel at Ballarat has architectural significance primarily for its three level cast iron verandah, which is unique in Victoria.
-The hotel and its verandah form an extremely important streetscape element in this part of Lydiard Street, which is the best surviving example in the state of the pre-boom period of provincial city development.
-The verandah, along with the verandahs of the Old Colonists?
-Hall and Alexandria Tea Rooms opposite, imparts a unique character to the streetscape.
+The George Hotel at Ballarat has architectural significance primarily for its three level cast iron veranda, which is unique in Victoria.
+The hotel and its veranda form an extremely important streetscape element in this part of Lydiard Street, which is the best surviving example in the state of the pre-boom period of provincial city development.
+The veranda, along with the verandas of the Old Colonists Hall and Alexandria Tea Rooms opposite, imparts a unique character to the streetscape.

 The George Hotel at Ballarat has historical significance because of its association with its predecessor on the same site.
 The original George Hotel was one of the first such establishments in Ballarat, played a role in the town’s early mining history, and a significant role in the events that culminated in the Eureka Rebellion.